Vision problems? Check your medications

 “Antihistamines often cause a very significant dry-eye syndrome,” Andreoli says.

-For relatively minor problems like dryness or irritation, Andreoli recommends over-the-counter lubricant eye drops, “just to bring the symptoms under control.”
+For problems like dryness or irritation, Andreoli recommends over-the-counter lubricant eye drops, “just to bring the symptoms under control.”
 If the symptoms don’t go away, see your eye doctor, she says.

 NEED TO SCHEDULE AN EYE EXAM?
 Find an eye doctor near you and make an appointment.